Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh is rolling out his own brand of breakfast cereal in June called Capt'n Chuck's Punch n Crunch.
+Jayesh don't do facebook.
+No one can ever poke him.

-Updated on: [17/11/2025]
+Updated on: [18/11/2025]
 <!-- #jokeEnd -->